Here’s Why The Royals Always Go To Wimbledon

 Getty Images

 The Royal Box was opened in 1922, and since then it has been used to host members of the royal family, alongside A-listers and heads of government.
 Invitations come from the Chairman of the All England Club, and guests are invited to the clubhouse for lunch, tea and drinks at the end of the day.
-It’s always a star-studded affair, with high-profile guests from all walks of life: last year, for instance, the Royal Box saw David Beckham and Tim Peake rubbing shoulders with Prince Michael of Kent and Wimbledon champion Pat Cash.
+It’s always a star-studded affair, with high-profile guests from all walks of life: in 2023, for instance, the Royal Box saw David Beckham and Tim Peake rubbing shoulders with Prince Michael of Kent and Wimbledon champion Pat Cash.

 While many of the royals are big fans of the game, just one has competed in the Championships.
 In 1926, Queen Elizabeth’s father, King George VI (the then-Duke of York) played in the doubles tournament with his long-time friend Sir Louis Greig.
 Sadly, they were eliminated in the first round by former champions Herbert Roper Barrett and Arthur Gore.